 Without regulation, the risks of kratom use may also include the consumption of unintended adulterants.
 Furthermore, there appear to be some serious side effects associated with kratom use, including paranoia, hallucinations, nausea and vomiting, muscle pain, and in some cases, liver damage.

 There is also the risk of legal repercussions of importing or buying kratom.
 While it’s legal on a federal level and throughout most of the U.S., it is currently illegal in Alabama, Arkansas, Indiana, Tennessee, Washington, D.C., Vermont, and Wisconsin.
-In 2016, the Drug Enforcement Administration (DEA) announced it was planning on banning kratom but later withdraw this action, saying that more research and time to consider public comments was needed.
+In 2016, the Drug Enforcement Administration (DEA) announced it was planning on banning kratom but later withdrew this action, saying that more research and time to consider public comments was needed.
 The Food and Drug Administration (FDA) has not approved kratom for any legitimate medical use and has warned people to avoid its use.

 Is Kratom Overdose Possible?

 As the U.S. confronts a devastating opioid epidemic, Harmony Recovery Centers stays current on all of the possibilities that may make opioid addiction treatment a more successful and comfortable experience.
 Although anecdotal evidence shows some promise for kratom’s ability to be beneficial in opioid addiction treatment, there is little scientific evidence to support up these claims.
-As such, we do not suggest using kratom for this purpose.
+Therefore, we do not suggest using kratom for this purpose.
 Instead, we encourage individuals to undergo long-term, intensive treatment, and different forms of medication-assisted treatment, such as Suboxone and naltrexone therapy.

 We offer comprehensive programs in both partial hospitalization and outpatient formats that consist of evidence-based services that are essential for the process of recovery.
 These services include, but are not limited to, the following: